kmlasharma/WildCards/README.md

 **Note**: If you are on Linux, at this point you need to physically restart your machine.
 This will apply the changes in the above steps properly and will allow you to run the following steps with ease.

-**Note**, If you are on Linux and if any of the following steps fail with a "Couldn't connect to Docker daemon..." error then run `sudo service docker start`.
+**Also Note on Linux**, If any of the following steps fail with a "Couldn't connect to Docker daemon..." error then run `sudo service docker start`.

 Finally, whether you are on Mac or Linux, run `docker-compose up --build` to build the project.